About This Page

 Our Dedication to Integrative Medicine

 National University prepares graduates for the future of health care by offering a campus dedicated to integrative medicine.
-In fact, you’ll study and work side-by-side with students and faculty from its naturopathic medicine, oriental medicine, and acupuncture programs.
+In fact, you’ll study and work side-by-side with students and faculty from its naturopathic medicine and chiropractic medicine programs.
 As a result, you will be better prepared to work and thrive in today’s integrated health care market.

 Our History of Leadership